Generators and defining relations for the ring of differential operators on a smooth affine algebraic variety: Introduction

 for all $\i, \i'\in \II_r$, $\j=(j_1, \ldots , j_r)\in \JJ_r$, and $\j'=(j_1', \ldots , j_{r+1}')\in \JJ_{r+1}$ where $\{ j_{\nu_1}', \ldots , j_{\nu_s}'\}=\{ j_1', \ldots , j_{r+1}'\}\backslash \{ j_1, \ldots , j_r\}$. \end{theorem}

-The next result gives a finite set of generators and a finite set of {\em defining} relations for the $K$-algebra $\CD (A)$ of differential operators on $A$. \begin{theorem} Let the algebra $A$ be a regular algebra.
+The next result gives a finite set of generators and a finite set of defining relations for the $K$-algebra $\CD (A)$ of differential operators on $A$.

+\begin{theorem} Let the algebra $A$ be a regular algebra.
 Then the ring of differential operators $\CD (A)$ on $A$ is generated over $K$ by the algebra $A$ and the derivations $\der_{\i , \j }$, $\i \in \II_r$, $\j \in \JJ_{r+1}$ that satisfy the defining relations (\ref{Derel}) and